darrylyeo/nectar-lang/pkg/README.md

 Hey, Repl.it-eers!

-I'm proud to announce Nectar, a flexible, human-friendly language that helps you encode any kind of knowledge straight from your stream of consciousness.
+I'm proud to announce Nectar, a flexible, human-friendly language that helps you record any kind of knowledge straight from your stream of consciousness.

 Here are just a few things that are possible with Nectar:
 * Keep an address book of people you've met and their connections